Plan the conversation carefully.

 Use the page by the next move

-Reader aimI need a repair plan for apology that feels incomplete without demanding instant closeness.
+Reader aimI need a repair plan for how to respond to an apology that feels incomplete without demanding instant closeness.

 Try nextFor apology that feels incomplete, separate the apology, changed behavior, and requested response so repair does not become pressure.